justeat/JustTrack/README.md

 ## Upgrading to v4.0

-In version 4.0 Just Track has been refactored to bring it up to date with current Swift standards.
-As such, Just Track no longer supports Objective-C implementations.
+In version 4.0 **JustTrack** has been refactored to bring it up to date with current Swift standards.
+As such, **JustTrack** no longer supports Objective-C implementations.
 Please consider updating any applications that consume this feature.
 As a result, the way events are named and must be called has been adjusted substatially.
 Please consider the following points when upgrading.

 ### Adopting Swift

-This update to Just Track removes Objective-C attributes and prefixes, modernising the implementation in line with Swift standards whilst also removing the Objective-C interoperability.
+This update to **JustTrack** removes Objective-C attributes and prefixes, modernising the implementation in line with Swift standards whilst also removing the Objective-C interoperability.

 For example, a generated event class previously defined as: